Competing orders and cascade of degeneracy lifting in doped Bernal bilayer graphene

 We show that the four-fold degeneracy of electronic bands (stemming from the valley and spin degrees of freedom) is completely lifted when a $D$-field induced layer polarization (LP) is accompanied by Hubbard repulsion ($U$) driven layer antiferromagnet (LAF) and intralayer next-nearest-neighbor repulsion ($V_2$) mediated quantum anomalous Hall (QAH) orders.
 The LAF leads to staggered pattern of electronic spin between the low-energy sites of BBLG residing on complementary layers, while the QAH order supports circulating currents among the intralayer low-energy sites, with opposite orientations on two layers~\cite{nandkishore:BLG, lemonik:BLG, macdonald:BLG, vafek:BLG, roy:BLG}.
 See Fig.~\ref{fig:orders}.
 As the resulting Fermi surface contains only one out of four degrees of freedom, contributing to quantum oscillations, this phase is named \emph{quarter-metal} [Fig.~\ref{fig:metal}(a)].
-An \emph{identical} mechanism can be responsible for the observed quarter-metal in RTLG~\cite{young:RTLG1}.
+An \emph{identical} mechanism can be responsible for the observed quarter-metal in RTLG~\cite{young:RTLG1, RTLGrecent:5}.
+The adjacent PIP$_1$ phase can be realized by injecting carriers to the quarter-metal, such that a small Fermi surface develops for another spin or valley degrees of freedom.

 At moderate hole doping, quantum oscillations show two peaks at $\nu=\nu_{_1}$ and $\nu_{_2}$, with $\nu_{_1}+\nu_{_2}=1/2$, as in Ref.~\cite{BLGExpRec:1} (phase PIP$_2$), possibly also in Ref.~\cite{BLGExpRec:2} (phase A).
 Thus, such a phase features two-fold degenerate Fermi surfaces, however with majority and minority carriers.